babyfish-ct/kimmer/doc/kimmer-sql/get-started.md

       In the above code, we use *where* 3 times, but each time is limited to a specific condition, this is called dynamic query.

       > If table joins conflict due to different dynamic conditions, kimmer-sql will merge them.
 For more details, see [Table joins](./table-joins.md)

+   4. SQL DSL and native SQL can mixed together

+      In the above code, we called "sql", at comment γ and δ

+      In the lambda expression of the *sql* function, we use the *expressions* function to inject DSL expressions into native SQL, the arguments correspond one-to-one with *"%e"* in the native sql string template.

+      In addition to the *expressions* functions shown here, there are actually another *values* function to inject literal values into native SQL, the arguments correspond one-to-one with *"%v"* in the native sql string template.

+   5. Special API for pagination

+      In the above code, we have called two functions

+      - reselect, at comment ε
+      - withoutSortingAndPaging, at comment ζ

+      They can quickly create the count query based on data queriy, this is very useful for pagination.

+      Since the count query does not need *order by* clause, if the *order by* clause of the original query is complex, the count query may have optimization potential. kimmer-sql can automatically optimize the count query.
+For more details, please check [Pagination](./pagination).

 ------------------------------